 With how cheap domestic helper/nanny/maid whatever you want to call it here in Indonesia, has Indonesian become spoil parents?

-Granted there are still parents who go against the ‘tradition’ of having their own nanny and plunge head first into the unknown role of parenting but it seems a lot of parents – specifically those within the middle-upper class economic status – these days would be on the hunt for a nanny even before they decide which crib to pick.
+Granted there are still parents who go against the ‘tradition’ of having their own nanny and plunge headfirst into the unknown role of parenting but it seems a lot of parents – specifically those within the middle-upper class economic status – these days would be on the hunt for a nanny even before they decide which crib to pick.

-So when one of my blogger friend questioning about this “nanny nation” trend because she saw Western family with a baby dining out without a nanny and they seems alright while right on another table she saw local families with their entourage of nannies.
+So when one of my blogger friend questioning about this “nanny nation” trend because she saw a Western family with a baby dining out without a nanny and they seem alright while right on another table she saw local families with their entourage of nannies.
 She raised a very interesting question after I replied to her tweet “Expat next table: 10 mo baby, no nanny.
 Indonesian family behind, 4 yrs old on nanny’s lap.
-Other Indonesian, whole family eats & nanny watching.
-What’s wrong?“
+Other Indonesian, the whole family eats & nanny watching.
+What’s wrong?”

-A very common sightings in Jakarta mall…
+Very common sightings in Jakarta mall…

 A beautiful preppy Mom in heels carrying a cute tote purse… two small children with their own personal nannies tailing behind her.
-From a stranger’s point of view…that mom seems like she never lift a finger to even wipe a stinky butt or miss her beauty sleep.
+From a stranger’s point of view…that mom seems like she never lifts a finger to even wipe a stinky butt or miss her beauty sleep.

 What I fail to understand is the needs to have a nanny for each child.
 I’ve seen 3 spoil brats with 3 nannies!

-Around our apartment I’ve seen a girl probably around 8-9 years old still with a nanny and one day in an elevator this girl – a brat obviously – dropped something on the floor and snapped at the nanny to picked it up.
+Around our apartment I’ve seen a girl probably around 8-9 years old still with a nanny and one day in an elevator this girl – a brat obviously – dropped something on the floor and snapped at the nanny to pick it up.
 Shocking!
 Made me wonder where did she learn to treat the nanny that bad?
 Surprising?
 I don’t think so!

 Back at the mall…

 Food court or restaurant scenes – a family is dining out.
-The nanny would either be trying to feed the children no matter how old they seems or sitting on the nearby table with a cup of water – if she’s lucky!
+The nanny would either be trying to feed the children no matter how old they seem or sitting on the nearby table with a cup of water – if she’s lucky!

 Maybe it’s a big city phenomenon but it is truly sad when I saw this picture circulating online.

-It’s a quiz for a first grade student.
+It’s a quiz for a first-grade student.
 The Question is: “Whose love does the picture beside describe?”
 Answers: A. Maid, B.Mother, C. Father.

 See the dual irony on the picture?
 Maybe the child feels more loved by his/her maid aka Nanny.
 Maybe the Mother is a working mom so the child spends most of his time with the hired help.
 See how the teacher marked that question as wrong?
 That’s an honest answer from a child!
 Maybe the picture was so badly drawn it doesn’t look at all a mother in a first grader’s eyes…but still.
 It’s sad really.

-Personally, I’m not against Nanny but as parents I wouldn’t want my son to be solely dependable to his Nanny…we want him to grow to be an independent little person.
+Personally, I’m not against Nanny but as parents, I wouldn’t want my son to be solely dependable to his Nanny…we want him to grow to be an independent little person.